 Imagine a big gate in front of your house defending strangers from entering.
 This gate is only safe when you lock it with several chains from the inside.
 This gate is like your hard drive.
 Encrypting the hard drive puts protective ‘chains’ on your computer that make it difficult for hackers to enter.
 To ensure that the chains are strong enough, use AES 256 – one of the most successful encryption methods to date.
 Other recommended software products to encrypt your hard drive are VeraCrypt (Windows) or FileVault (Mac).

 After encrypting your hard drive, you automatically locked the data on it, too.
 It is only necessary to encrypt the data if you want to be double secured.
 This result also prevents potential spies from accessing or to reading documents on your device.
 Recommended software products for data encryption include ‘Bitlocker’ and ‘VeraCrypt’ (Windows), ‘FileVault’ (Mac), or ‘Crypto Disk’.
 It’s also possible to pack files together in one encrypted archive using ‘7-Zip’ (Linux).

 Encrypt your phone

 As mobile phones are often used as computers today, it is also very important to encrypt your phone and the documents on it.
 The iPhone is already encrypted when buying it, and you do not have to enable this function.
 However, Android users will need to encrypt their phones manually.
-An explanation of how this works can be found in this video.
+As the Android market is very fragmented, check online-sources for explanations about your phone.